Home DFS SB OD SDN DFSM THP $5

 In 2010, “DJ Got Us Fallin' In Love” by Usher Featuring Pitbull peaked at number 3 on the Australian pop singles chart.

-In 1965, “Fool, Fool, Fool” by Ray Brown And The Whispers peaked at number 3 on the Australian pop singles chart.
+In 1965, “Fool, Fool, Fool” by Ray Brown and The Whispers peaked at number 3 on the Australian pop singles chart.

 In 1993, “Freak Me” by Silk peaked at number 3 on the Australian pop singles chart.

-In 1965, “Funny Face / I Told The Brook” by Billy Thorpe And The Aztecs peaked at number 1 on the Australian pop singles chart.
+In 1965, “Funny Face / I Told The Brook” by Billy Thorpe and The Aztecs peaked at number 1 on the Australian pop singles chart.

 In 1999, “Give It To You” by Jordan Knight peaked at number 33 on the Australian pop singles chart.